 - How will you define attendance and participation?

 - How often should students expect to hear from you?

 - How often do you expect students to communicate with you?

 - Where can materials (slides, handouts, notes, assignments) for classes be found?

 Hybrid courses combine traditional classroom activities with other learning activities, such as online instruction or experiential learning.
 In hybrid courses (also called blended courses), “not only is face time replaced to varying degrees by online learning, but also by experiential learning that takes place in the community or within an organization with or without the presence of a teacher.
-This pedagogy places the primary responsibility of learning on the learner, with the teacher’s primary role being to create opportunities and environments that foster independent and collaborative student learning” (Caulfield, How to Design and Teach a Hybrid Course – available as an e-book from JMU Libraries).
+This pedagogy places the primary responsibility of learning on the learner, with the teacher’s primary role being to create opportunities and environments that foster independent and collaborative student learning” (from How to Design and Teach a Hybrid Course. available as an e-book from JMU Libraries).

 JMU defines hybrid courses as such: “During formal instruction, the instructor and learner occupy the same physical space less than 50% of the time.
 There would be limited usage of Webex/Zoom for instruction – rather, the course delivery would be a combination of live interactions between faculty and students and other delivery modes of material” (from the June 18, 2020 Request to Teach Remotely form).
 These hybrid classes can be taught with a variety of pedagogical approaches supported by technologies.
 See sample MyMadison class descriptions for hybrid courses below.

-Key questions for hybrid course design
+Key questions about hybrid course design:

 - Can the class be split in two, so that half attend in-person and half attend via synchronous online sessions on one day, then they switch modes on the other day?